Skip to Content

 MEDICAID

-This is an unofficial benefits estimator and not an application.
+This is an unofficial benefits estimator.
 No personal data is collected or stored.
 Actual amounts may vary based on individual circumstances, location, eligibility criteria, and recent data updates at the time of application.

 Arkansas Transitional Employment Assistance (TEA)

-Benefits may include cash payments, childcare assistance, help with transportation, employment-related services, including job-readiness activities, and other supportive services.
+Benefits may include cash payments, child care assistance, help with transportation, employment-related services, including job-readiness activities, and other supportive services.

 How much is cash assistance in Arkansas?